TABLE OF CONTENTS

 In order to be prepared for unexpected emergencies, students are expected to dress for the weather.
 During winter months, closed toe shoes shall be worn when leaving the dormitories.
 Long sleeves, jackets, hats and gloves should be worn when appropriate.
 MSSM staff will assist students who struggle with identifying when these times are.
 Students are expected to follow the directions of staff in this regard.

-Animals (including those visiting from home) are not allowed in the dormitory without permission from the Dean of Students or the Director of Residential Life.
+Animals (including those visiting from home) are not allowed in the dormitory without permission from the Director of Residential Life.

 For emergency preparedness fire drills are held periodically in the academic building and dormitory.
 The faculty and residential life staff provide detailed instructions during student orientation at the beginning of the year.